mhelke/ChessComClubManagement/README.md

 ## Overview

 ChessComClubManagement is a convenient package that can fetch useful information on your club to help you better manage members.
 All you need to know is the club ID and soon you'll have all the useful stats you need for effective data processing.

-Member information includes:
+#### Member Information:
   * Username and link to their profile
   * Date user joined the club
   * Date user joined the site